 In most library databases, we find that with minimal processing about 70% of the normalized headings will match exactly with a 1XX field, or a 4XX pointing to a 1XX, in an LC name or subject authority record.
-In other words, provided the authority control vendor does not introduce problems that destroy links, with minimal effort any vendor should be able to link seven out of ten library headings to LC authorized headings.
+In other words, provided the authority control vendor does not introduce problems that destroy links, with minimal effort any vendor should be able to link seven out of ten library headings to LC authorized access points.

 How LTI Gets Such a High Link Ratio

-LTI's fix procedures and tables are based on well defined rules of what constitutes a valid and invalid heading, as well as on empirical analysis of errors that have appeared in library headings processed by LTI over the past 25 years.
-For example, the subject subdivisions "United States" and "Description and travel" are each represented by hundreds of variations in subject subdivision fix tables.
-Headings that cannot be validated against an LC authority record are checked against 4.4 million LTI-created cross-references from incorrect headings to the authorized LC heading.
-For instance, our files include over one hundred cross-references (i.e., in this case variant forms and misspellings) for the composer "Tchaikovsky."
-If an LC link cannot be made, the heading is matched against LTI authority records.
-Matching against LTI's enhanced LC cross-reference file occurs after LC authority record links have been made but prior to LTI authority record linking.
+LTI's fix procedures and tables are based on well-defined rules of what constitutes a valid and invalid heading, as well as on empirical analysis of errors that have appeared in library headings processed by LTI.
+LC weekly authority record files and current cataloging rules are scrutinized also for changing patterns of usage.
+Headings that cannot be validated against an LC authority record are checked against 4.8 million LTI-created cross-references from incorrect headings to the authorized LC access point.
+For example, our files include over one hundred cross-references (chiefly variant forms and misspellings) for Tchaikovsky.
+Similarly, the subject subdivisions United States and Description and travel are each represented by hundreds of variations (e.g. Untied States, Descripton & travel) in subject subdivision fix tables.
+If an LC link cannot be made, the heading is matched against a supplemental file of 2.4 million LTI authority records.

 What About Full Manual Review?